cnjinhao/nana-docs/source/01-Introduction.md

 \subsection Microsoft Microsoft Visual C++
 1. Set directories

    Add the Include Path *NanaPath*/include and the Library Path *NanaPath*/build/bin/IDEName and *NanaPath*/extrlib.
-	#### Microsoft Visual C++ 2010/2012/2013
+   #### Microsoft Visual C++ 2013
    Open the directory of "%UserProfile%/AppData/Local/Microsoft/MSBuild/v4.0", the %UserProfile% is a system environment variable.
    Then you can find some files which are named like "Microsoft.CPP.XXX.user.props", choose one of them for your target platform, and edit it as follow:

 	Insert "NanaPath/include" to the section <IncludePath>.

-	Insert "NanaPath/build/bin/IDEName(e.g. vc10/vc2012/vc2013)" and "NanaPath/extrlib" to the section <LibraryPath>, and split them up with a semicolon.
+	Insert "NanaPath/build/bin/IDEName(e.g. vc2013)" and "NanaPath/extrlib" to the section <LibraryPath>, and split them up with a semicolon.
-	#### Microsoft Visual C++ 2003/2005/2008
-	Click the menu *Tools->Options*, and then it shows a Options dialog.

-	Find  "Show directories for" which is in *Projects and Solutions->VC++ Directories*.

 2. Compile Nana C++ Library

-	Open "NanaPath/build/IDEName(e.g. vc7.1/vc8/vc9/vc10/vc2012/vc2013)/Nana.sln" with Visual C++.
+	Open "NanaPath/build/IDEName(e.g. vc2013)/Nana.sln" with Visual C++.
 Click the menu Build->Rebuild All.
 After building, a NanaStatic(e.g. nana_debug.lib, nana_release.lib) file should be generated in "NanaPath/build/bin/IDEName".

 3. Programming with Nana C++ Library